Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Mass modeling of

 Initially, we assume the absence of dark matter halos around high-$z$ galaxies and dynamically model the baryonic component to fully fit the observed rotation curves.
-In this case, observed velocity is defined as:
+In this case, observed velocity is defined as

-where, $V_{\mathrm{stars}}$ represents the contribution of stars in both the bulge and disk, while $V_{\mathrm{gas}}$ encompasses the combined effect of molecular and atomic gas components.
+where $V_{\mathrm{stars}}$ represents the contribution of stars in both the bulge and disk, while $V_{\mathrm{gas}}$ encompasses the combined effect of molecular and atomic gas components.
 It is important to note that in the maximum stellar-disk scenario, the second term on the right-hand side of the equation becomes null.

-We perform the dynamical modeling using a Bayesian inference technique established in \citet{GS22}, which employs flexible models.
-For Bayesian inference, we employ Markov Chain Monte Carlo (MCMC) analysis, assuming a $\chi^2$ test statistic on observed kinematics and modeled kinematics.
-In our modeling approach, we assume that the distribution of stars and gas follows an exponential mass profile \citep{Freeman}, while the bulge is treated as a point mass.
+We performed the dynamical modeling using a Bayesian inference technique established in \citet{GS22}, which employs flexible models.
+For Bayesian inference, we employed Markov chain Monte Carlo analysis, assuming a $\chi^2$ test statistic on observed kinematics and modeled kinematics.
+In our modeling approach, we assumed that the distribution of stars and gas follows an exponential mass profile \citep{Freeman}, while the bulge is treated as a point mass.
 It is worth noting that the bulge remains unresolved in all datasets.
-Moreover, we have only fitted the outer rotation curves; therefore, we have fixed the bulge mass at $10^{9} \ M_\odot$ as a first-order approximation.
-To estimate the molecular and atomic gas masses, we use observed scaling relations, as described in Section~\ref{sec:Mbar}, where we fix star-formation rate at its fiducial value.
-This approach allows us to obtain realistic gas masses for a given stellar mass and star-formation rate.
-In the modeling we keep flat priors on the stellar disk mass ($8.0 \leq log(M_{\rm star} \ \mathrm{M_\odot}) \leq 12.0 $) and keep a Gaussian prior with 25\% relative uncertainty for the stellar disk radius.
+Moreover, we only fit the outer rotation curves; therefore, we fixed the bulge mass at $10^{9} \ M_\odot$ as a first-order approximation.
+To estimate the molecular and atomic gas masses, we use observed scaling relations, as described in Section~\ref{sec:Mbar}, where we fixed the star-formation rate at its fiducial value.
+This approach allowed us to obtain realistic gas masses for a given stellar mass and star-formation rate.
+In the modeling, we kept flat priors on the stellar disk mass ($8.0 \leq log(M_{\rm star} \ \mathrm{M_\odot}) \leq 12.0 $) and kept a Gaussian prior with a 25\% relative uncertainty for the stellar disk radius.
 A comprehensive discussion of this mass modeling technique can be found in \citet[][sec: 3.1]{GS22}.